Eugene-Mark/bigdata-file-viewer/README.md

  - Code is extensible to involve other data format

 ## Usage
- - Download runnable jar from [release page][1] or run from directory by `mvn install exec:java -Dexec.mainClass=org.eugene.App`
+ - Download runnable jar from [release page][1] or follow `Build` section to build from source code.
  - Invoke it by `java -jar BigdataFileViewer-1.2-SNAPSHOT-jar-with-dependencies.jar`
  - Open binary format file by "File" -> "Open".
 Currently, it can open file with parquet suffix, orc suffix and avro suffix.
-If no suffix specified, the tool will try to extract the it as Parquet file
+If no suffix specified, the tool will try to extract it as Parquet file
  - Set the maximum rows of each page by "View" -> `Input maximum row number` -> "Go"
  - Set visible properties by "View" -> "Add/Remove Properties"
  - Convert to CSV file by "File" -> "Save as" -> "CSV"